Dr Enhad Chowdhury

 - Efficacy of commercial activity monitors for measurement of physical activity

 Betts, J., Chowdhury, E., Gonzalez, J., Richardson, J. D., Tsintzas, K. and Thompson, D., 2016.
-Forthcoming.
-INVITED REVIEW Breakfast - Is it the most important meal of the day.
+INVITED REVIEW Is breakfast the most important meal of the day?
 Proceedings of the Nutrition Society

 Chowdhury, E., Richardson, J., Holman, G., Tsintzas, K., Thompson, D. and Betts, J., 2016.
 The causal role of breakfast in energy balance and health:A randomized controlled trial in obese adults.
 The American Journal of Clinical Nutrition, 103 (3), pp. 747-756.

 Chowdhury, E., Richardson, J., Tsintzas, K., Thompson, D. and Betts, J., 2016.
 Effect of extended morning fasting upon ad libitum lunch intake and associated metabolic and hormonal responses in obese adults.
 International Journal of Obesity, 40 (2), pp. 305-311.

 Chowdhury, E. A., Richardson, J. D., Tsintzas, K., Thompson, D. and Betts, J. A., 2015.
 Carbohydrate-rich breakfast attenuates glycaemic, insulinaemic and ghrelin response to ad libitum lunch relative to morning fasting in lean adults.
 British Journal of Nutrition, 114 (01), pp. 98-107.